 SEPTEMBER 29 - OCTOBER 2

-Join us for the 2023 Annual Fall NCCASE Conference.
+Join us for the 2024 Annual Fall NCCASE Conference.
 Held at Wrightsville Beach, NC.
-The Conference kicks off Sunday evening with a reception and Trivia Night sponsored by Goalbook!
-Join us on October 1st at 7:00 pm in Turtle Watch for food, beverages, networking, fellowship and FUN!
-Indicate your attendance on your registration form.
+The Conference kicks off Sunday evening, September 29 at 7:00 pm in Turtle Watch for food, beverages, networking, fellowship and FUN!

 All Conference activities and sessions will be held at the Holiday Inn Resort Lumina on Wrightsville Beach.